Iqra327/nike-website/README.md

 with an interactive user interface.
 It allows users to explore products and view detailed images.
 The website is fully responsive and optimized for various screen sizes.

 # 🌐 Live Demo
-Check out the live demo: <a src="https://nike-website-teal.vercel.app/" target='_blank'>https://nike-website-teal.vercel.app/</a>
+Check out the live demo: https://nike-website-teal.vercel.app/

 # 🚀 Features
 Responsive Design: Adapts to any screen size (desktop, tablet, mobile).<br>